marziamostafa/redux-basic/README.md

 --> after that, we will check the action , and based on action we will conditionally change the state

+--> in the reducer() function there will be the logic

 --> if the action is increment, we will do state update for increment, like this

 --> finally reducer() changes the state and returns a new state; reducer does it **immutablly**